 As part of the Cobalt acquisition, the Company recorded an intangible asset of \$59.2 million, which consists of IPR&D that is classified as indefinite-lived until the successful completion of the associated research and development technology, at which point it becomes a finite-lived asset and will be amortized over its estimated useful life.
 If the research and development technology is abandoned, an impairment charge will be recorded.
 The Company is actively developing the fusogen technology and, accordingly, the intangible asset is not complete.
-Amortization will begin when regulatory approval is obtained in a major market, typically either the United States or the European Union.
+Amortization will begin when regulatory approval of a product candidate developed using the fusogen technology is obtained in a major market, typically either the United States or the European Union.